ameraj04/IDS2024F/homework/HW6 EXTRA CREDIT/README.md

 •	The quadratic model fits reality better because climate change is accelerating, not linear.
 •	Its prediction for 2050 (+1.57°C) is consistent with forecasts from leading climate science organizations (like the IPCC).
 •	The simple linear model predicts only +0.816°C, which underestimates future warming.
+Quadratic Model predicts more temperature increase in the future.
 Question 2.
 a.
 The two free parameters of the DBSCAN (Density-Based Spatial Clustering of Applications with Noise) algorithm are:
 1. Epsilon (ε): The maximum distance between two points to be considered part of the same cluster.